lyz-code/blue-book/docs/coding/python/type_hints.md

     return Entity
 ```

-If you use `TypeVar`, if you call the function with a type `Card`, it will know
+If you use `TypeVar`, when you call the function with a type `Card`, it will know
 that the result is of type `Card`, if you use `Union`, even if you call it with
 `Card` the return value will be `Union[Card,Deck]`.